JetBrains/Qodana/topics/monorepo-project.md

 And these disadvantages:

-* In a monorepo containing many projects, the root folder gets cluttered with these files.
+* In a monorepo containing many projects, the root directory gets cluttered with these files.
 * https://github.com/SchemaStore/schemastore only recognizes a qodana.yaml
   file for completion and validation if it is named exactly `qodana.yaml`.
   Naming it `qodana-backend.yaml` disables all this editor support.